 Students in grades 6-12 can utilize the Bell Library for their library and technology needs.
-The Bell Library will be open from 8:00am-4:00pm with the exception of Fridays when it will close at 2:20pm.
-We have an open door policy with every student having the availability of checking out as many books as needed with the approval of staff.
+We have an opendoor policy with every student having the availability of checking out as many books as needed with the approval of staff.
 A set time limit is established with the availability of renewal if extension is needed.
-Charges will be assessed for damaged or lost books which must be paid through the Business Office in order for the final report card to be released.
+Charges will be assessed for damaged or lost books which must be paid through the Business Office for the final report card to be released.